johnathanvman/F6/index.md

 				if(map[party.y][party.x].travel > -1){
 					Entrys.push("I return to the mouth of the cave.")
 				}else{
 					Entrys.push("I approach the mouth of a dark cave.
 There is a faint light from some strange glowing mushrooms that sprout along the stone walls, but otherwise there is only blackness and large shadows.
-I don't think I should continue further alone...")
+I don't think I should continue farther alone...")
 					Entrys.push("I walk up to the maw of a dark cave.
 There is a faint light from some strange glowing mushrooms that cover the stone walls.
 I hear sounds of skittering come from inside.
-I don't think I should continue further alone...")
+I don't think I should continue farther alone...")
 					Entrys.push("I enter a large cave.
-There is a faint light from some strange glowing mushrooms emerging from the stone walls, the sheen of a slimy trail leads further into the depths.
-I don't think I should continue further alone...")
+There is a faint light from some strange glowing mushrooms emerging from the stone walls, the sheen of a slimy trail leads farther into the depths.
+I don't think I should continue farther alone...")
 					Entrys.push("I stand at the entrance of a rocky descent into the mountain.
-There is a faint light from some strange glowing mushrooms that cover the stone walls, large webs stretch across the ceiling, I don't think I should continue further alone...")
+There is a faint light from some strange glowing mushrooms that cover the stone walls, large webs stretch across the ceiling, I don't think I should continue farther alone...")
 				}
 			}else{//HAVE FRIENDS
 				if(map[party.y][party.x].travel > -1){